 The ability to do this shortens launch and pack down times to just under 3 minutes without rushing. .

-If you don't want to use the Re-Ride to land the kite the Blizzard still has the stall handle which attaches to both back lines and allows you to stall the kite the same way we have been since 2004.
+If you don't want to use the Re-Ride to land the kite the Subzero still has the stall handle which attaches to both back lines and allows you to stall the kite the same way we have been since 2004.
 Note: this is the same handle used to reverse launch the wing.

-The 2018 Ozone Blizzard is simply a joy to fly.
+The 2018 Ozone Subzero is simply a joy to fly.
 It may be a replacement for the Summit and Frenzy series but it doesn't feel like a hybrid of the two.
 It has no lack of performance but it also doesn't have any surprises.
 It's pretty well behaved and rally only seems to do what you tell it to.
 A few of us, myself included have felt that it feels like a high performance version of the Access.
 I know, seems a bit of an odd way to describe it but the Blizzard has a very comfortable and familiar feel to it if you've spent any time on both the Frenzy and the Access.

 The turn rate is fast and the turn radius is tight.
 A bonus if climbing uphill or having to maneuver tight channels on lakes or in close quarter flying with others.
 The Bar pressure is light, reducing fatigue but still offering good feedback and allowing experienced riders to feel where the kite is and what it's doing without having to look at it.

-The Blizzard is grunty.
+The Subzero is grunty.
 It will pull you through just about anything if you need it too.
 But its also nimble with exceptional gust handling with the ability to dump power rapidly by sheeting out with minimal reliance on using the trim system in all but the sustained winds at the top of the kites given wind range.
 This is part of the reason I think it reminds us of the Access V7.
-The Blizzard has got surprisingly good upwind performance and can be worked to get upwind better than you would expect.
+The Subzero has got surprisingly good upwind performance and can be worked to get upwind better than you would expect.
 Downwind performance is very good as well and it goes downwind without the need to spool up a lot of speed beforehand.

 As with many kites there is often a "sweet spot" in the size range that seems to have the best all round performance for the widest spectrum of riders.
-Maybe it's a function of the scalability of the kite whereas one size really captures all the best qualities while some of those qualities fade as the kite is scaled bigger or smaller, with the Blizzard we have found the performance to be consistent throughout the sizes we've been demoing.
+Maybe it's a function of the scalability of the kite whereas one size really captures all the best qualities while some of those qualities fade as the kite is scaled bigger or smaller, with the Subzero we have found the performance to be consistent throughout the sizes we've been demoing.
 There have been no surprises and no let downs and the sizing is consistent with rider weight with roughly a size change per 50lbs.
 For example 180lb rider would be on the 9m where a 130lb rider would choose the 7m and they would be very evenly matched.

-Reverse launch is as simple as it gets with the Blizzard.
+Reverse launch is as simple as it gets with the Subzero.
 Rarely do you need the kite to roll completely over as the fast turn rate and tight radius allow for simple reverse launch and turn.

 The fast turn rate also pays off at the low end of the wind range allowing skilled riders the ability to work the kite and squeeze every bit of performance out of them they can.

-The lift on the Blizzard is quite good.
+The lift on the Subzero is quite good.
 The fast turn rate and tight radius allow for snappy jumps but with very smooth power delivery.
 The fast turn rate also allows for easy mid-flight corrections when needed.
 The jumping is consistent through the sizes but obviously better glide in the 9m+ range.

-Stability of the Blizzard V1 is excellent.
+Stability of the Subzero V1 is excellent.
 Better slightly than the Frenzy and Summit and less tip curl prone than the Summit was.
 For an open cell foil it is about as stabile as they come.
 It is prone (like any open cell) to sudden directional shifts in wind but is often easily recoverable.
 And it tends to sit pretty much in the center of the window and does a good job drifting when the lines go slack in a turn, similar to a wave kite.

 It sits well at all positions of the wind window edge and exhibits very little over flight tendency although we did see it to some extent in high gust situations, conditions where you wouldn't park the kite at 12:00 anyway.
 The overflight is easily offset by sheeting in and stalling.

 The build quality is typical of what we've become accustomed to from Ozone.
 There really isn't much that we can say beyond they are still building solid, well thought out kites.
-The Blizzard is no exception.
+The Subzero is no exception.
 There are no surprises with this kite.

-One thing that is different with the Blizzard vs. the Frenzy and Summit is the addition of blow out valves to reduce the risk of damage due to internal over-pressure in the event of a leading edge down crash.
+One thing that is different with the Subzero vs. the Frenzy and Summit is the addition of blow out valves to reduce the risk of damage due to internal over-pressure in the event of a leading edge down crash.
 These used to be found only on the Access series kites but they make good sense for any open cell in my opinion.
 Especially in a backcountry situation where a miscalculation or some unforeseen event causes you to whip the kite in, blow out a cell or two and strand you.
 The blow out valves can be a day saver.